corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 # TLS Certification Installation on REST Worker

-For the Corda 5 GA release the TLS certificate on REST Worker is presented to a client any time HTTPS connection is made.
+The Corda 5 GA release the TLS certificate on REST Worker is presented to a client any time HTTPS connection is made.
 Before, a self-signed certificate shipped with the REST Worker.
 If no specific parameters are provided, the self-signed certificate will be used as a default option such that the connection to the REST Worker is always HTTPS.
 However, a warning will be emitted into the REST log explaining how to provide parameters for custom TLS certificates.
 There are a few ways that a TLS certificate can be made available to the REST Worker.
-For eithr method there are three pieces of information required to install a valid TLS certificate.
+For either method there are three pieces of information required to install a valid TLS certificate.

 1. The TLS certificate itself is signed by a Certification Authority (CA) or an intermediary;
 2. A private key corresponding to the public key is included into the TLS certificate;